-- Approves the principle of a full, repairing and insuring lease of the subject site for a term of 125 years at a peppercorn rent (£1 per annum if demanded) to WANO-WANO, Community Interest Company (the "Group"); - 2.
-Delegates to the Director of Resources and Governance in consultation with the Portfolio Holder for Regeneration, Skills and Housing authority to settle all heads of terms and ensure that all necessary actions are carried out in order to complete the lease disposal; - 3.
+- 1. Approves the principle of a full, repairing, and insuring lease of the subject site for a term of 125 years at a peppercorn rent (£1 per annum if demanded) to Immingham Town Council (the "ITC"). - 2.
+Delegates to the Director of Resources and Governance in consultation with the Portfolio Holder for Regeneration, Skills and Housing authority to settle all heads of terms and ensure that all necessary actions are carried out to complete the lease disposal. - 3.
 Authorises the Chief Legal and Monitoring Officer to complete and execute all requisite legal documentation in relation to the matters outlined above.